The Best Sourdough Sandwich Bread Recipe (Soft & Fluffy)

 How to Make Sourdough Sandwich Bread in a Loaf Pan:

-In a large mixing bowl, whisk together the starter, warm water, melted butter, and sugar.
+1. In a large mixing bowl, whisk together the starter, warm water, melted butter, and sugar.
 Add the flour and salt to the wet ingredients and mix with a Danish dough whisk until all the flour has been incorporated.
 The bread dough will be shaggy and a little sticky.

-Cover the bowl with a damp tea towel, a tied plastic bag, or plastic wrap.
+2. Cover the bowl with a damp tea towel, a tied plastic bag, or plastic wrap.
 Let the dough rest for 30 minutes to an hour to allow the gluten to relax a little bit.

-First, wet your fingers so the dough doesn’t stick to them.
+1. First, wet your fingers so the dough doesn’t stick to them.
+Then, take a piece of the bread dough and pull it upwards.

-Then, take a piece of the bread dough, pull it upwards, and fold it towards the center of the dough.
+1. Then fold it towards the center of the dough.
 Push the heel of your hand into the dough.

-Turn the bowl clockwise a quarter turn and repeat the same motion.
+1. Turn the bowl clockwise a quarter turn and repeat the same motion.
 Continue to knead the dough for about 20 seconds.
 The dough should become more stiff and smooth looking.
+Grease another bowl with butter and place the dough with the seam side down

-Place the pan in the hot oven on the middle rack and bake for 40-50 minutes.
+1. Preheat your oven to 375 degrees F. Place the pan in the hot oven on the middle rack and bake for 50-55mins.

-Remove from the oven and place the bread pan on a wire rack.
+1. Remove from the oven and place the bread pan on a wire rack.
 Keep the pan loaf in the tin pan for an extra 5 minutes before removing it to cool.

 Cool for at least 1 hour before slicing.

-How to Store/Freeze:
+How to Store

-Sourdough sandwich bread will stay fresh for 3-5 days when stored in a plastic bag.
+This sourdough sandwich bread will stay fresh for 3-5 days when stored in a plastic bag.

 My favorite way of storing this bread is actually by freezing it.
 Once the bread has cooled completely, I will slice it up and store the pieces in a gallon-sized ziplock bag.
 I also like to place small pieces of parchment paper in between the slices so they don’t freeze together.

-To refresh, I will either pull out some slices and bring them to room temperature or pop them straight into the toaster.
+To refresh, I will either pull out some slices and bring them to room temperature or pop them into the toaster.
 Super simple, but still super tasty!

-Soft Whole Wheat Sourdough Sandwich Bread
+The Best Sourdough Sandwich Bread FAQs

 FULL RECIPE TUTORIAL